justcabyr/my-gpt/README.md

     - Successfully collect user input and stream streaming response (09-11)
     - Update ChatPage to QuestionPage.
 QuestionPage - user asks one question and stream ends.
 Goal for ChatPage - user continues conversation with GPT in stream(09-11)
     - Moved API call from backend to frontend and streaming now works (09-16)
+    - Vite is killing me, for two days I can't resolve OpenAIEmbeddings from langchain.
+I have tried all the methods.
+Now I'll try to move creatStore function to the backend and then send the vectorized data to the frontend.
+(09-20)